 During the course of its life, the valve regulated sealed lead acid battery will give up hydrogen due to the chemical activity experienced by discharges (controlled and mains failures) and the ripple current supplied by many UPS systems on the DC bus.
 This hydrogen is irreplaceable, and as a result, over a period of time the AH that the block can support falls.
-If the battery is continually used beyond its design life the risk of fire can become very real.
-This is due to the fact that the battery can no longer support the current demand generated by its internal chemical reaction and will overheat, possibly entering a thermal runaway situation where the chemical reaction cannot be stopped, resulting in of uncontrolled fire.
+A high of fire is continually using batteries beyond their design life.
+As a result, the battery can no longer support the current demand generated by its internal chemical reaction and will overheat.
+Likely to then enter a thermal runaway situation where the chemical reaction cannot be stopped, resulting in of uncontrolled fire.

 When the time arrives for replacement of batteries, use a company that will both remove the batteries and replace them at the same time, to avoid any disruption to your mission critical load.

 Generally these have an operating life of 3 – 5 years dependent upon the manufacturer.
-These fans are used for cooling the heat sinks of the power components as well as extracting excessive heat from the wound components such as transformers from the enclosure.
-Any failure will cause a rapid increase in temperature resulting in the inverter or rectifier/charger switching off due to the over temperature alarm and the load transferring to the utility mains (reserve supply) via the static switch.
+These fans are used for cooling.
+The heat sinks off the power components as well as extracting excessive heat from the wound components.
+Any failure will cause a rapid increase in temperature, likewise resulting in the inverter or rectifier/charger switching off.
+This would be due to the over temperature alarm and the load transferring to the utility mains (reserve supply) via the static switch.
 The load will now be unprotected from any utility mains fluctuations.

 Some UPS manufacturers will build fan redundancy into the design of their uninterruptible power supplies, providing indication of the fan failure without compromising the load due to inverter shut down.
-A regular replacement routine during maintenance visits will allow this work to be carried out under controlled conditions rather than waiting for failure and the resulting loss in the protection of the load.
+A regular replacement routine during maintenance visits is essential.
+It will allow this work to be carried out under controlled conditions.
+Instead of waiting for failure and the resulting loss in the protection of the load.

 The AC capacitors act as a filter to ensure that the UPS output waveform is sinusoidal within a close tolerance, and also act as a reservoir for out of phase loads.

 Again, the capacitors are similar in some respects to the DC capacitors as to what damage they can cause if neglected.
-As with the DC capacitors they should be checked on a regular basis, similar to the dc capacitors, this time for balanced currents in the case of a three phase output UPS system, case temperature and ‘purity’ of the ac output waveform.
-In the event of failure the result is more dramatic; not only do the fire brigade arrive on site but the load is also lost.
+Regularly check your DC capacitors.
+Check for balanced currents in the case of a three phase output UPS system.
+Also, temperature and ‘purity’ of the ac output waveform.
+In the event of failure the result is more dramatic.
+The fire brigade arrive on site and the load is also lost.

 Search – Knowledge Base